What does it take to find voice-over work?

 Many years ago when I worked in radio, the sales people would often work out barter deals with local businesses.

-So a local business would provide something the station needed (like t shirts or gift cards for giveaways) and the station would provide advertising time on the station instead of paying for it.
+So a local business would provide something the station needed (like t shirts or gift cards for giveaways) and the station would trade advertising time on the station.

 Local bartering like this works well for 2 reasons: